GCA Quality Policy

 - GLOs will validate a reason for a participant's extension request if necessary.

-- EMERGENCY CLAUSE: In the case of emergencies where the participant cannot ask for an extension beforehand ie. death of a family member and/or emergency flight, hospitalisation etc. an extension can be given if the participant intends to continue the course and/or will not be absent for more than 10 days.
+- EMERGENCY CLAUSE: In the case of emergencies where the participant cannot ask for an extension beforehand, for example, death of a family member and/or emergency flight, hospitalisation, etc. an extension can be given if the participant intends to continue the course and/or will not be absent for more than 10 days.

 GCA Escalation, Course Removal and Re-Enrolment Policy

 The standard course escalation policy is as follows: